cloudnative-pg/plugin-barman-cloud/web/docs/usage.md

       compression: gzip
 ```

-The `.spec.configuration` API follows the same schema as the
+The `.spec.configuration` schema follows the same format as the
 [in-tree barman-cloud support](https://pkg.go.dev/github.com/cloudnative-pg/barman-cloud/pkg/api#BarmanObjectStoreConfiguration).
 Refer to [the CloudNativePG documentation](https://cloudnative-pg.io/documentation/preview/backup_barmanobjectstore/)
-for detailed usage.
+for additional details.

 ## Configuring WAL Archiving

-Once the `BarmanObjectStore` is defined, you can configure a PostgreSQL cluster
+Once the `ObjectStore` is defined, you can configure your PostgreSQL cluster
-to archive WALs by referencing the store in the `.spec.plugins` section, as
+to archive WALs by referencing the store in the `.spec.plugins` section:
-shown below:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1